Payday loans are a bad idea. A bad payday loan can trap you in a debt cycle in which you can never get out.

 3. Withdraw Cash From Your Credit Card

 Although I absolutely hate using a credit card to withdraw cash, anything is better than paying a payday loan interest rate.
+Hence, you may want to use a credit card to pay off your payday loans.

 The average cash advance interest rate is about 24 percent, or 7 percentage points higher than the national average rate charged on consumer credit cards.
 Further, you have to typically pay a 5 percent withdrawal fee, or $10, whichever is greater.
 In other words, if you get a $500 cash advance to pay off your payday loan, you will have to pay $25 for the money + 24 percent a month.